ImpowerGames/impower/client/resources/docs/privacy.md

 1. **Cookies.** A cookie is a small file placed on your device.
 It may be possible to refuse to accept cookies by activating the appropriate setting on your device.
 However, if you select this setting you may be unable to access certain parts of our Service.
 We utilize hCaptcha to detect abusive traffic on our website without user interaction.

-2. **Web Beacons.** Pages of the Service and our emails may contain small electronic files known as web beacons (also referred to as clear gifs, pixel tags, and single-pixel gifs) that permit impower.games, for example, to count users who have visited those pages or opened an email and for other related Service statistics (for example, recording the popularity of certain app content and verifying system and server integrity).
+2. **Web Beacons.** Pages of the Service and our emails may contain small electronic files known as web beacons (also referred to as clear gifs, pixel tags, and single-pixel gifs) that permit Impower Games, for example, to count users who have visited those pages or opened an email and for other related Service statistics (for example, recording the popularity of certain app content and verifying system and server integrity).

 ---